morazow/blog.morazow.com/_posts/2014-10-03-Scalding-TemplatedTsv.md

 ## The Problem

-Let's imagine the input data is formatted as,
-<span id=backcolor>`<user_id, timestamp, state, transactions>`</span>
-That is we have data about user making transactions in particular timestamp (epoch) per place, which is geographical State.
+Let's imagine the input data is formatted as, <span id="backcolor">`<user_id, timestamp, state, transactions>`</span>  That is we have data about user making transactions in particular timestamp (epoch) per place, which is geographical State.

 The main goal of this job is to count the number of transactions user made each day per state.
 In Scalding that would be `map` and `groupBy` operations.